Symbiote231/codeigniter4_point-of-sale/README.md

-# CodeIgniter 4 Application Starter
+# CodeIgniter 4 Point of Sale

+A basic application emulating a point of sale running on PHP v8.3 and CodeIgniter v4.6.0

 ## What is CodeIgniter?